Macs, iPads, and printers

 Do you have a gmail.com email account, or an account that is managed by Google for your company (i.e. yourcompany.org)?
 Then you have a Google All Mail box there that has been archiving everything you’ve ever sent or received.
-They changed this policy in early-2017.
-Up to that time, even files you put in the trash were not actually deleted and are still there!
+Even files you put in the trash are not actually deleted and are still there!
 This can be a security risk for people who thought their messages were long since deleted, only to find a record still exists.

 If you are deleting mail using Apple Mail, it doesn’t go to Trash.
 It is simply removed from the Inbox – which means it remains in All Mail.
 So you can empty Trash as often as you like, and those messages won’t be deleted because you didn’t put them in Trash in the first place.